 }

-Once the function is defined, simply run Start-PomodoroTimer and get to work!
-This will start a job in the background that waits a specified number of minutes and then displays a toast.
+Once you define the function, simply run Start-PomodoroTimer and get to work!
+This starts a job in the background that waits a specified number of minutes and then displays a toast.

-I save this function to my PowerShell profile.ps1 file and regularly use it.
+I saved this function to my PowerShell profile.ps1 file and regularly use it.

 Looking for other PowerShell pro tips?